Minnesota's Little Crow lakes

 Accommodations: Northern Inn Hotel & Suites is right across Spicer's Lake Avenue from the southern beach on Green Lake and has a pool.

-The new GrandStay Hotel & Suites is at the Little Crow golf resort between Spicer and New London.
+The GrandStay Hotel & Suites is at the Little Crow golf resort between Spicer and New London.

 Camper cabins: Sibley State Park has four heated, year-round camper cabins; three sleep six, and one sleeps five and is handicapped-accessible.
 A flush toilet is available year-round and showers seasonally.
 Reserve up to a year in advance at 866-857-2757.